 **Doors open for Early Drop-Off at 7:40am

-· Please ensure that your child has an extra set of seasonal clothing.
+- Please check to make sure your child has an extra set of seasonal appropriate clothes.

 - All visitors entering the school must have a valid ID